Department of Women, Youth and Persons with Disabilities 2022/23 Annual Performance Plan; with Minister

 DWYPD aims to conduct high-level GBVF policy dialogues focusing on enhancing a multisectoral response to turning the tide through prevention and rebuilding the social fabric.

 It will coordinate the gender, youth and disability rights joint forum to drive an integrated approach to mainstreaming.
-The revitalization of the National Gender Machinery is mainly to inform a programmatic approach to gender mainstreaming and to facilitate the standardization of the employment of focal points.
+The revitalization of the National Gender Machinery is mainly to inform a programmatic approach to gender mainstreaming and to facilitate the standardisation of the employment of focal points.

 It will convene the Second Presidential Summit on GBVF.

 The Economic Empowerment of Women is a second subprogramme and its key priorities include implementing information awareness workshops to support increased women's economic participation in various economic sectors, including agriculture and the green economy.
 It will conduct further research into the development of the WYPD socio-economic empowerment index, which would eventually support DWYPD’s regulatory mandate.
-It will develop a strategy for economic empowerment of women, youth, persons with disabilities to ensure government programmes, especially infrastructure programmes, mainstream their economic participation
+It will develop a strategy for economic empowerment of women, youth, and persons with disabilities to ensure government programmes, especially infrastructure programmes, mainstream their economic participation

 Programme 3: Monitoring, Evaluation, Research and Co-ordination